Data Centers in Portugal

 Natural Disaster Risk

-Portugal has a very low overall risk profile for natural disasters, with an INFORM Risk score of 1.9 out of 10 as of September 2025.
-This score indicates a stable environment for critical infrastructure investments.
+Portugal has a very low natural disaster risk profile, with an INFORM Risk score of 1.9 out of 10, as of September 2025.
+This minimizes the threat of environmental disruptions to data center operations.